 She is an artist with an abiding, deep commitment to lyrical honesty and musical integrity.
 Simply put, if Jill Scott feels it, she writes and sings it.
-While vivid imagery, metaphor analogy are her stock in trade, there’s no pretense, no hiding.
+While vivid imageries, metaphor analogies are her stock in trade, there’s no pretense, no hiding.
 She’s upfront, in-your-face always real, using her own distinctive poetry to breathe life into words, digging inside to bring forth the accompanying emotion.
 It is that authenticity that has endeared Jill Scott to everyday music buyers who hear what she’s saying through her music and respond according.
 Folks who know the rough and tumble of life, love right, love wrong, passion misspent, passion fulfilled, lonely nights and empty days and everything in between declare, ‘Yeah, girl!,’ ‘Go ‘head on!’ and ‘I feel ya’.
-And in the tradition of the four albums that precede it, THE REAL THING is another cause for celebration for those who live for the real.

 And that’s what makes it juicy…”Juicy, indeed.

-During the ensuing three years, Jill stayed busy, touring consistently, directing a video for Hidden Beach labelmate, trombonist Jeff Bradshaw, appearing on “Sesame Street” in celebration of its 33rd year.
+During the ensuing three years, Jill stayed busy, touring consistently, directing a video for a fellow Hidden Beach alumnus, trombonist Jeff Bradshaw, appearing on “Sesame Street” in celebration of its 33rd year.
 Her original compositions were featured on the soundtracks for “Brown Sugar,” “Rush Hour 2,” “Down to Earth,” “Kingdom Come” and the “Red Star Sounds” compilation.
-Jill made her primetime sitcom debut with a four-episode run on UPN’s “Girlfriends,” starred in Showtime’s “Cave Dwellers” and crafted a book of poetry, entitled simply, “The Minutes, The Moments, The Hours” (St. Martin Press).
 Reflecting on her accomplishment-filled career, she says, “Honestly, I didn’t expect anything when I did my first record.
-I just hoped and so far I am floored with the things.
-I’ve been able to do as a writer and vocalist.
+I just hoped and so far I am floored with the things I’ve been able to do as a writer and vocalist.
 I’ve learned a lot…”

-With the 2004 release of “Beautifully Human,” Words & Sounds, Vol. 2), Jill experienced a continuation of the acceptance and recognition she enjoyed with her first two albums; the anthemic standout cut “Golden” reflected her life experience, “After taking time off, I felt like I was just living my life like it was golden – it was as if I could polish it, like I could walk past a mirror and just marvel at it.
+Her 2004 release of “Beautifully Human,” Words & Sounds, Vol. 2) was a continuation of the acceptance and recognition she enjoyed with her first two albums; the anthemic standout cut “Golden” reflected her life experience.
+“After taking time off, I felt like I was just living my life like it was golden – it was as if I could polish it, like I could walk past a mirror and just marvel at it.
 So when I heard the track for the first time, the words just came to me and all I could do was just write them down.”
 The album was nominated for a Grammy for Best R&B Album and won the Best Urban/Alternative Performance Grammy for the single “Cross My Mind.”